xtompie/dx/article.md

 I think everyone can add their own experiences and challenges to this list.

 Maybe it's a low price for what we can have in return.
-And in return (not always), we have a UI that takes 7 seconds to load.
+And often in return, we have a UI that takes 7 seconds to load.
 It consumes huge amounts of CPU resources.
 During the loading time, we see 9 different frames, elements are jumping, two different loading spinners, and one skeleton placeholder.
 By the way, the skeleton should never have been invented.
-Games often warn about photosensitive epilepsy, maybe websites should too?
+Games often warn about photosensitive epilepsy, maybe some websites should too?
 Then we need another code that will test component initialization time.

 Some can say that "todays applications are complicated".
 What exactly is complicated?
 Hidding div?
 Increment some value?
 Fetching and rendering data?
 Nope.
 It is easy.